How to Take a Dental Impression for Your Mouth Guard

 1. Read the instructions thoroughly and watch the video (if supplied)

 As stated above, the fit of your mouth guard depends on how well you take your dental impression.
-So it starts with you.
 Taking your own dental impression requires focus.
 Pay attention to the directions.
 Make sure you’ve set aside time so that you’re not rushed and can focus on the task at hand.

-Take several minutes to read through the instructions and make sure you feel comfortable enough with the process before you start opening things.
+Take several minutes to read through the instructions and make sure you feel comfortable enough with the process before you start to open your putty packs.

 Be sure to wash your hands and brush your teeth